Nationally recognized for student experience

 Communication Disorders: Speech-Language Pathology

-The Master of Science in Communication Disorders with a Specialization in Speech-Language Pathology (CDIS SLP) is accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association and meets the Clinical Competence requirements and Licensure from the State of Ohio.
+- CAA-accredited program.
+The master’s in speech-language pathology degree program at BGSU is accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology (part of the American Speech-Language Hearing Association).
+It meets State of Ohio Clinical Competence and Licensure requirements.

 The Wall Street Journal